Home Learn More

 What does this mean?

-Samples are collected weekly at multiple locations along Florida's coasts and analyzed for fecal coliform and enterococcus bacteria Elevated levels of these bacteria may be due to sewage contamination, livestock, pets or wildlife.
+Samples are collected at least bi-weekly, and in some cases weekly, at multiple locations along Florida's coasts and analyzed for Enterococcus bacteria.
+Elevated levels of these bacteria may be due to sewage contamination, livestock, pets or wildlife.
 High concentrations of these bacteria may indicate the presence of pathogens (microorganisms that could cause disease, infections, or rashes).
-County Health departments will issue health advisories or warnings when these conditions are confirmed.
+County Health departments issue health advisories or warnings when these conditions are confirmed.
 A health advisory indicates that contact with the water at this site may pose increased risk of infectious disease, particularly for susceptible individuals.

 How are the data collected?
 (Methods)